-SF - self or family OF - other Federal Government MR - Medicare SL - State/local government MD - Medicaid WC - Worker's Compensation
+SF - self or family OF - other Federal Government

+MR - Medicare SL - State/local government

+MD - Medicaid WC - Worker's Compensation

-PV - private insurance
+PV - private insurance OT - other insurance

-VA - Veterans
+VA - Veterans OR - other private

-CH - CHAMPUS/CHAMPVA

-OU - other public
+CH - CHAMPUS/CHAMPVA OU - other public

 XP - sum of payments

-The sixth and seventh characters indicate the year (98) and the last character of all imputed/edited variables is an "X."
+The sixth and seventh characters indicate the year (99) and the last character of all imputed/edited variables is an "X."

-For example, OPFSF98X is the edited/imputed amount paid by self or family for the facility portion of the expenditure associated with an outpatient visit.
+For example, OPFSF99X is the edited/imputed amount paid by self or family for the facility portion of the expenditure associated with an outpatient visit.

-2.5 File 1 Contents
+2.5 File Contents

-2.5.1 Survey Administration Variables
+2.5.1 Survey Administration and ID Variables

-2.5.1.1 Person Identifiers (DUID, PID, DUPERSID)
+2.5.1.1 Person Identifiers (DUID - DUPERSID)

 The dwelling unit ID (DUID) is a 5-digit random number assigned after the case was sampled for MEPS.
 The 3-digit person number (PID) uniquely identifies each person within the dwelling unit.
 The 8-character variable DUPERSID uniquely identifies each person represented on the file and is the combination of the variables DUID and PID.
-For detailed information on dwelling units and families, please refer to the documentation for the 1998 Full Year Population Characteristics File or to the definitions listed in Attachment 1.
+For detailed information on dwelling units and families, please refer to the documentation for the 1999 Full Year Population Characteristics File or to the definitions listed in Attachment 1.

-2.5.1.2 Record Identifiers (EVNTIDX, EVENTRN, FFEEIDX)
+2.5.1.2 Record Identifiers (EVNTIDX - FFEEIDX)

-EVNTIDX uniquely identifies each outpatient event (i.e. each record on the outpatient file) and is the variable required to linking outpatient events to data files containing details on conditions and/or prescribed medicines (MEPS 1998 Medical Condition file and MEPS 1998 Prescribed Medicine file; respectively).
-For details on linking see Section 5.0 or the MEPS 1998 Appendix file.
+EVNTIDX uniquely identifies each outpatient event (i.e. each record on the outpatient file) and is the variable required to linking outpatient events to data files containing details on conditions and/or prescribed medicines (MEPS 1999 Medical Condition file and MEPS 1999 Prescribed Medicine file; respectively).
+For details on linking see Section 5.0 or the MEPS 1999 Appendix file.